Bobby Van: Personal life

-A Democrat, Van supported Adlai Stevenson during the 1952 presidential election.

 Van married starlet Diane Garrett in September 1952, though the marriage was kept secret until January 1953.

-Van and Garrett attempted to have children for several years and, after losing a baby in 1956, they adopted a son in 1961 named Peter, nine months after taking him in as a five-day-old baby.
+Van and Garrett attempted to have children for several years and, after losing a baby in 1956, they adopted son Peter in 1961, nine months after taking him in as a five-day-old baby.

 In 1959, both Van and Garrett were injured when their car was rear-ended, and sued the other driver, seeking $107,000.
 Garrett said she was unable to move for three weeks after the accident; both she and Van claimed back injury.
 Van was awarded $1,500 and Garrett was awarded $5,000.
 Judy Garland, who was a passenger in the Vans' vehicle, testified in court for them.

 The couple separated in January 1964 and a divorce was final on September 27, 1966, despite rumors of an early reconsideration and a reconciliation in July 1964.
 Van had returned to town as his son was undergoing emergency hip surgery, not to reconcile.
 In November 1964, Walter Winchell wrote in his column that Van "(recently divorced after a dozen years) hopes to persuade actress Emmaline Henry to be his new spouse."

 Van married Broadway actress Elaine Joyce in 1968.
-Their marriage reportedly ran a difficult course – an announcement was made on October 30, 1967, that they had wed, but they had not.
-In November, a blurb in a Hollywood column said that Van said he and Joyce planned to marry on December 2, 1967, but her brother, Frank Pinchot, had chosen that date to get married, so they would choose another date.
-In February 1968, it was announced they would marry in Los Angeles on March 21.
+An announcement was issued on October 30, 1967, that they had wed, but they had not.
+In November, a Hollywood column mentioned that Van said that he and Joyce planned to marry on December 2, 1967.
+In February 1968, it was announced that they would marry in Los Angeles on March 21.
 Van and Joyce were finally married in Las Vegas on May 1, 1968.
-One week later, Van filed for an annulment citing "fraud" and non-consummation, and that the actress "told him she wanted to have children but this was only to induce him into marriage".
-An article states that Bobby said that Elaine felt "so unhappy and insecure, it's the only thing to do."
-A preliminary divorce was filed in 1968 for Elaine Joyce and Bobby Van; Joyce is listed as Elaine J Pinchot, year of birth 1945.
+One week later, Van filed for an annulment citing "fraud" and a lack of consummation, claiming that Joyce "told him she wanted to have children but this was only to induce him into marriage".
+An article states that Van said that Joyce felt "so unhappy and insecure, it's the only thing to do."
+A preliminary divorce was filed in 1968, with Joyce listed as Elaine Pinchot.
 The divorce was never finalized, and the couple remained married until Van's death in 1980.
-Their daughter, Taylor, was born in 1976.
+Their daughter Taylor was born in 1976.